What is a guaranteed pricing scheme?

 - Peace of mind.
 If you're in a hurry to buy a product, price protection cover gives you a window of time when you can find it cheaper and make a claim.

 - The price protection is complimentary.
 This means you don't have to pay for the benefit of the insurance policy.
-This type of price protection cover doesn't typically have an excess you need to pay when you made a claim, either.
+This type of price protection cover doesn't typically have an excess you need to pay when you make a claim, either.

 Cons